-Since 2000 he has been collaborating with the Wave Propagation Group of the Institute of Applied and Computational Mathematics (IACM-FO.R.T.H.), while in the period 2002-2010 he was affiliated as a research assistant in the Telecommunications and Networks Lab at FORTH-ICS.
+Since 2000, he has been collaborating with the Wave Propagation Group of the Institute of Applied and Computational Mathematics (IACM) of FORTH, while in the period 2002-2010 he was affiliated as a research assistant in the Telecommunications and Networks Lab at FORTH-ICS.

 Between November 2010 and November 2012 he joined CEA/Saclay as a Marie Curie post-doctoral researcher in the Cosmology and Statistics Laboratory, working on the design and implementation of compressive sensing algorithms for remote imaging in areal and terrestrial surveillance systems.

 In 2012, he got a research position in EONOS Investment Technologies, where he now serves as the company's Scientific Director being responsible for developing and managing scientific research projects strategically aligned with the state-of-the-art in quantitative analysis, econometrics, and computational finance using advanced signal and data processing methodologies.

 Since May 2018, he has been affiliated with the Signal Processing Laboratory (SPL) at FORTH-ICS as a Principal Researcher, being involved in scientific projects related to diverse application domains.